SaschaLucius/interactive-scrum-guide/docs/Scrum_Guide_2020.md

 Scrum’s artifacts[ScrumArtifacts] represent work or value.
 They[ScrumArtifacts] are designed to maximize transparency[ScrumPillars,Transparency] of key information.
-Thus, everyone inspecting[ScrumPillars,Inspection] them[ScrumArtifacts] has the same basis for adaptation[ScrumPillars,Adaption].
+Thus, everyone inspecting[ScrumPillars,Inspection] them[ScrumArtifacts] has the same basis for adaptation[ScrumPillars,Adaptation].

 Each artifact[ScrumArtifacts] contains a commitment[ScrumValues,Commitment] to ensure it provides information that enhances transparency[ScrumPillars,Transparency] and focus[ScrumValues,Focus] against which progress can be measured:[Forecast]